5 ways to make the Apple Watch a better step counter

 Enable location services

 Your Apple Watch uses GPS tracking to get a more accurate reading of the distances you travel.
-The Apple Watch Series 1 ($220 at Amazon Marketplace) lacks the GPS of the newer Apple Watch Series 3 or the discontinued Series 2.
+The Apple Watch Series 1 ($359 at Apple) lacks the GPS of the newer Apple Watch Series 3 or the discontinued Series 2.
 It counts steps using only the accelerometer if you go for a walk without your iPhone, and then will sync with the Health app when you return within range of your iPhone.

 No matter your Apple Watch model, you'll get better, more accurate results if you enable location services for it.
 On your iPhone, go to Settings > Privacy > Location Services and make sure that Location Services is turned on.
 And while you're here, you can enable location services for the two Watch-related items on the long list of apps.
 Near the top of the list, you should see Apple Watch Faces and Apple Watch Workout.
 Set both to While Using the App.